Lorna Slater

-Lorna Slater (born 27 September 1975) is a Canadian politician in Scotland, who has served as Minister for Green Skills, Circular Economy and Biodiversity in the Scottish Government since 2021.
-She has served as co-leader of the Scottish Greens alongside Patrick Harvie since 2019, and is one of the first Green politicians in the UK to serve as a government minister.
+Lorna Slater (born 27 September 1975) is a Canadian politician in Scotland who served as Minister for Green Skills, Circular Economy and Biodiversity in the Scottish Government from 2021 to 2024.
+She was co-leader of the Scottish Greens, alongside Patrick Harvie, from 2019 to 2025, and was one of the first Green politicians in the UK to serve as government ministers.

 Slater has been a Member of the Scottish Parliament (MSP) for the Lothian region since 2021.

-Born in Alberta, Canada, Slater moved to Scotland in 2000 and worked as an engineer in the renewable energy sector.
-She became politically involved in the Scottish Greens and was a candidate in the 2016 Scottish Parliament election, but failed to win a seat.

-In 2019, Slater replaced Maggie Chapman as co-leader of the Scottish Greens in the co-leadership election.
-She was the candidate for the Edinburgh Northern and Leith constituency in the 2021 Scottish Parliament election.
-Although she failed to win, she was elected as an additional member for the Lothian region.
-Following a power-sharing agreement with the SNP, Slater was promoted to the Scottish Government as a junior minister in the third Sturgeon government.

 Early life and engineering career

 Lorna Slater was born in Calgary in the Canadian province of Alberta.
 She was educated at the Western Canada High School.
 From 1993 to 2000, she attended the University of British Columbia in Vancouver, where she gained a degree in electro-mechanical engineering design.

 In 2000, a month after she was due to graduate, she purchased a one-way ticket to Glasgow and planned to travel across Europe for two years, but ended up staying in Scotland.
 After moving there, she worked as an engineer in the renewables sector, then later as a project manager.

-In 2018, she was one of three women from Scotland awarded a place on the Homeward Bound international leadership development programme and this included a trip to Antarctica the following year, where she had studied the effects of climate change.
+In 2018, she was one of three women from Scotland awarded a place on the Homeward Bound international leadership development programme.
+This included a trip to Antarctica the following year, during which she studied the effects of climate change.